 The climax of this fight was perhaps the best part.
 Earlier on in the episode, there was a flashback that showed a fight between him and Chad when he was a recruit and Chad was still in the KND.
 That fight and this one ended exactly the same way, except with Chad losing this time, showing the Numbuh One really had surpassed him and really was the best KND operative on the planet.

-Taking out Stickybeard's entire armada with a single ship at the beginning of Operation: Z.E.R.O.
+Taking out Stickybeard's entire armada with a single ship (and who knows how many bags of salt) at the beginning of Operation: Z.E.R.O.

 In "Operation: G.R.O.W.-U.P.", the adult Numbuh One blasts through a window of Father's mansion with his ice cream truck.
 What makes it even cooler is the music the truck makes foreshadowing the impact.